shanky221341/test/README.md

 * Steps of working

-1. First this script reads data set to the objects test and train for test and train data respectively.
+1.First this script reads data set to the objects test and train for test and train data respectively.

 by the following codes:-